roboscienceorg/book/source/RealSystems/index.rst

    Create
    SMP

 ..
-Note::  Add SMP and other robots
+Note::  Add SMP and other robots.
+This chapter is not yet written.
+   It is listed here so we don't forget :)  Links above are not populated yet.